DanielRyder/Portfolio/README.md

 The human can either try to build a clean world, or use up the Earths natural resources and get enough money to escape to Mars.

 The sun tries to either help the play build a clean world, or destroy the structures destroying the planet.
-Their task becomes increasingly difficult as more objects such as CO2 molocules and planes get in their way.
+Their task becomes increasingly difficult as more objects such as CO2 molecules and planes get in their way.

 [![](http://img.youtube.com/vi/dilC6cnR7tY/0.jpg)](http://www.youtube.com/watch?v=dilC6cnR7tY "Sheff Jam 7 Winning Game: Asymetrical Multiplayer City Builder/Dodging Runner")